wp-plugins/recent-posts-widget-with-thumbnails/README.txt

 = Useful hints for developers: Hooks and CSS =

+See [Other Notes](https://wordpress.org/plugins/recent-posts-widget-with-thumbnails/other_notes/) for supported hooks and available CSS selectors.

+== Other Notes ==

+= Supported Hooks =

-**Supported Hooks:** The plugin considers the output of actions hooked on:
+The plugin considers the output of actions hooked on:

 1. widget_title
 2. widget_posts_args
 3. excerpt_more
 4. excerpt_length
+5. list_cats

+= Available CSS Selectors =

-**CSS Selectors:** To design the list and its items you can use these CSS selectors:
+To design the list and its items you can use these CSS selectors:

 The elements which contain the posts list:
-`.recent-posts-widget-with-thumbnails`
+`.rpwwt-widget`

 The lists which contain the list items:
-`.recent-posts-widget-with-thumbnails ul`
+`.rpwwt-widget ul`

 All list items in the list:
-`.recent-posts-widget-with-thumbnails ul li`
+`.rpwwt-widget ul li`

 All list items of sticky posts in the list:
-`.recent-posts-widget-with-thumbnails ul li.rpwwt-sticky`
+`.rpwwt-widget ul li.rpwwt-sticky`

 All links in the list; every link contains the image and the post title:
-`.recent-posts-widget-with-thumbnails ul li a`
+`.rpwwt-widget ul li a`

 All images in the list (use that to set the margins around images):
-`.recent-posts-widget-with-thumbnails ul li a img`
+`.rpwwt-widget ul li a img`

 All post titles in the list:
-`.recent-posts-widget-with-thumbnails ul li a span.rpwwt-post-title`
+`.rpwwt-widget ul li a span.rpwwt-post-title`

 All post dates in the list:
-`.recent-posts-widget-with-thumbnails ul li div.rpwwt-post-date`
+`.rpwwt-widget ul li div.rpwwt-post-date`

 All post excerpts in the list:
-`.recent-posts-widget-with-thumbnails ul li div.rpwwt-post-excerpt`
+`.rpwwt-widget ul li div.rpwwt-post-excerpt`

 == Installation ==